Wednesday, March 30th, 2022

 Nomi believes that charities like SpecialEffect have an important role to play in making leisure activities like video games more inclusive.
 “Lockdown has shown how important gaming can be in so many ways, including socialisation, quality of life and mental health.
 Its popularity is only going to increase, so there’s always going to be growing need for OT expertise if it’s going to be truly accessible to as many people with disabilities as possible.”

-“We switched to a model of remote working,” said Nomi, “It’s proving to be a really effective way of maintaining not only the high quality of our service delivery, but also the numbers of people we can help.
-We’re looking forward to face-to-face visits again when it’s safe to do so, but in the meantime we’re helping more people than ever.”
+“We switched to a model of remote working,” said Nomi, “It proved to be a really effective way of maintaining not only the high quality of our service delivery, but also the numbers of people we can help.”
+The team are now making face-to-face visits again, but the benefits of the hybrid working system have been retained, enabling them to help more people than ever.”

 Image: Hannah (top) and Liz from our StarGaze team on a remote support call working alongside a hospital team.